Last updated: March 1, 2021

-It’s difficult to keep up with America’s rapidly changing marijuana laws, but this knowledge is critical, both for employers who want to ensure a safe and productive workplace while complying with employment law, and for employees, who may want to partake in marijuana on their own time, either medically or recreationally, without risking their jobs.
+It’s difficult to keep up with America’s rapidly changing marijuana laws, but this knowledge is critical, both for employers and their employees.
+Employers need to stay on top of things because they want to ensure a safe and productive workplace while complying with employment law.
+Their employees—who may want to partake in marijuana on their own time, either medically or recreationally—don’t want to risk losing their jobs.

-So we’ve created a handy interactive map to show you which states marijuana is legal in, and we’ve even broken it down by medical and recreational marijuana.
+So we’ve created a handy interactive map to show you which states marijuana is legal in.
+We’ve even broken it down by medical and recreational marijuana.
 Below, you’ll also find state-specific information and additional resources.

 States where medical marijuana is legal